ackintosh/ganesha/youtube/episode-2.md

 ## Scene 1 — Introduction (camera on screen, terminal open)

-> "Hey everyone, welcome.
-This is my first video.
-This channel is about coding by hand — writing real software with my own hands, no AI autocomplete, no generated boilerplate.
-Just me and a keyboard.
-I'm planning to post sessions like this regularly, so if that sounds interesting, feel free to subscribe.
+> "Hey everyone, welcome back.
+Last time I introduced Ganesha — a PHP circuit breaker library I've been maintaining — and walked through the basic API.
 >
-> Today I'm going to do some coding on an open-source PHP library called **Ganesha** — which is a circuit breaker implementation I've been maintaining.

-> If you're not familiar with the circuit breaker pattern — it's a design pattern used in distributed systems to prevent cascading failures.
-Think of it like an electrical circuit breaker: when too many failures happen, the circuit 'trips' and stops sending requests to a broken service, giving it time to recover.

-> Ganesha supports two strategies for detecting failures: a **Rate strategy**, which tracks the failure rate as a percentage over a sliding time window, and a **Count strategy**, which simply counts how many failures have occurred.

-> Today's task is pretty focused.
+> Today's task is more focused.
 I found a TODO comment in the codebase, and I want to take care of it."

 ---